ISISComputingGroup/ibex_developers_manual/Building-a-windows-10-MDT-build-server.md

 - `NDXINST` - this is the windows 10 virtual machine to be built.
 This is a usual NDX in the sense that it runs IBEX.
 - `NDHINST` - this is the physical host on which the NDX virtual machine executes
-- `NDHBUILD` - This is an MDT server which contains instructions which the NDX can execute to install standard operating systemsand/or software.
+- `NDHBUILD` - This is an MDT server which contains instructions which the NDX can execute to install standard operating systems and/or software.
+This server can be either real or virtual as convenient.
+It never hosts a VM itself - it only contains the configuration files and setup for MDT.

 This wiki page descibes the process for setting up a new `NDHBUILD` machine (NOT an `NDHINST` or `NDXINST` machine).